swjnch/SQL_Projects/Pizza_Runner/README.md

-# Case Study 2-Pizza Runner
+## Case Study 2-Pizza Runner :pizza:

 ### Introduction
 Did you know that over 115 million kilograms of pizza is consumed daily worldwide???
 (Well according to Wikipedia anyway…)